 4) Sodhala Nighantu:- Shodhala describes the various synonyms of both varieties of Lodhra along with their properties.

-5) Madhava Dravyaguna:- In Vividhoushadhi varga, shothaghna, chaksusya properties are attributed to Lodhra along with mrdurechana property for sabara Lodhra.
+5) Madhava Dravyaguna:- In Vividhoushadhi varga, shothaghna, chaksusya properties are attributed to Lodhra along with mridurechana property for Sabara Lodhra.

 6) Sidhamantra Nighantu:- Lodhra twak and pushpa have been mentioned under kaphapittaghna varga.